MikCil/foggia_occupator/README.md

 ## Acknowledgments

-The dataset was created with the help of the researchers at the Learning Sciences institute of the University of Foggia and the staff of the provincial library "La Magna Capitana".
+The dataset was created with the help of researchers from the University of Foggia and the staff of the library "La Magna Capitana".

 ## Contact